 - Loss or reduction of income, career disruptions or job changes due to restricted physical capabilities.

-- Financial burdens such as ongoing rehabilitation, physiotherapy, prosthetic equipment and home adaptations.
+- Financial burdens such as ongoing rehabilitation, physiotherapy, prosthetic equipment and home adaptations, etc.

-- Dependence on others for daily activities, reducing independence and significantly affecting personal relationships.
+- Dependence on others for daily activities, reducing independence and significantly affecting personal relationships and social life.

 With such significant impacts on a patient's quality of life, pursuing amputation negligence compensation can offer crucial support in adjusting to these changes.
 Stephensons helps clients secure maximum compensation, enabling them to rebuild and move forward.